-Both measures are expected to be submitted to the council in the coming weeks,
+Both measures are expected to be submitted to the council in the coming weeks, officials said.

 Despite the city's policy against local enforcement of civil immigration laws, Dellums' order will permit Oakland police to cooperate with federal officials in investigations involving public safety and serious crimes.